Seeking Quantum Advantage: Workshop and Conference

 Thanks to the generous support of our sponsors we were able to set very reasonable registration fees.

-A student is a person who is studying for a degree but has not yet received a doctorate.
 Please note that ticket prices include lunch at Merton College’s historic dining room for all days of the conference (however, please opt out in the registration form in case you know you don’t need lunch on certain days).
 Ticket prices also include the following.

 - Free to opt in to gala dinner on Friday, 29th Aug in Merton College’s dining hall